k4z01/WeKnora-SQL-Validation-Bypass/weknora-sql-validation-bypass.md

 **3.** An agent was configured as follows:
 - Mode: **Smart Reasoning**
-- Chat model and ReRank model: as configured above
+- Chat model and ReRank model: the ones configured above
 - Knowledge scope: the knowledge base created above
 - Tools: **Data Analysis**, **View Data Schema**

 <img width="1077" height="853" alt="636549187-2f94545d-c9f7-4c77-a060-83c2bfb167e3" src="https://github.com/user-attachments/assets/9a68b56a-a487-4ce9-81f2-988bc67c89dd" />

-Configuration is complete.
+At this point configuration is complete.

 **Everything below is performed by a separate user holding only the Viewer role**, in a new chat.